iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.3.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> What if the point of this app?
+It gives generic information on a wide basis.
+How can I determine if my specific area is affected.
+I know the province numbers may be up but that does not address our regional breakdown.
+I found this app to be completely useless and unnecessary.
+It would be more useful had it been merged with the covid alert app.
+Disappointed.
+As useless as another statue in Ottawa.<br> :date: __2020-09-23 15:05:58__

 > This comes up if you search for Canada Covid app.
 But it is NOT the alert app - you must add the word Alert to your search.
 Dumb!!<br> :date: __2020-09-10 18:26:00__

 > A Company called Thrive health is impersonating Health Canada and Google thinks: "yeah, apps impersonating goverment agencies should be totally allowed."<br> :date: __2020-09-03 17:10:22__